-Gina Kirschenheiter Sticks By Tamra Judge While Co-Star And Fans Dub Her A ‘Snake’
+Gina Kirschenheiter Sticks By Tamra Judge, While Co-Star And Fans Dub Her A ‘Snake’

 Tamra Judge didn’t have a great episode this past Tuesday on The Real Housewives of Orange County.
 Co-stars Braunwyn Windham-Burke, Emily Simpson, Kelly Dodd, and Shannon Beador all sat down to dinner, and the majority of the women concluded that Tamra likes to stir the pot among them and walk away wiping her hands clean.
 Kelly has dubbed her a “snake” in her confessionals, and fans of the show have followed the trend on Twitter, even switching the name up and calling her “Tamrat.”

 One person sticking with Tamra is Gina Kirschenheiter, who has been friends with the fitness model for two seasons now.

-Gina recently caught up with People TV’s Reality Check (via Yahoo) and dished on her friendship with Tamra.
+Gina recently caught up with People TV’s Reality Check, as reported by Yahoo, and dished on her friendship with Tamra.

 “Tamra and I are actually really good friends and she’s really is one of the only people who, when I was going through everything that I was going through, would consistently check in on me and see how I was doing,” Gina said.
 “She’s always there for me.
 She really is.”